Smile (The Beach Boys album): First public availability, further release rumors, and arrests

-Official versions

-2004 – Brian Wilson Presents Smile
+2004 rerecording, The Smile Sessions, and deepfake mixes

-Wilson completed a version of Smile in 2004 with support from the longstanding fan network that had developed since the 1970s.
+Wilson completed a reimagined version of Smile in 2004 with support from the longstanding fan network that had developed since the 1970s.
 In 1999, Sahanaja, Walusko, and Gregory—who had together formed the pop group Wondermints—were recruited into Wilson's supporting band.
-In 2001, he performed "Heroes and Villains" publicly for the first time in decades; weeks later, he reiterated reluctance to release the material, calling it "inappropriate" while acknowledging its status as a "legendary" project.
+In 2001, he performed "Heroes and Villains" publicly for the first time in decades.
 Following this performance, Sahanaja proposed incorporating Smile material into rehearsals, leading to plans for dedicated concerts.
 Sahanaja assumed the role of "musical secretary", while Parks contributed new lyrics.
 Together with Wilson, they structured the work into three movements.
 Sahanaja recalled that Wilson and Parks approached the project as if "finishing" Smile.

 Parks joining Wilson onstage after a performance of Brian Wilson Presents Smile at the Royal Festival Hall, February 2004.

 Brian Wilson Presents Smile (BWPS) premiered in February 2004 at the Royal Festival Hall in London, followed by a studio album version recorded six weeks later and released in September.
 Leaf's accompanying documentary, Beautiful Dreamer: Brian Wilson and the Story of Smile, premiered on Showtime in October.
 The project was realized without participation from Wilson's former Beach Boys bandmates or original recordings.
 The album peaked at number 13 on the Billboard 200, the highest chart position of any album by the Beach Boys or Wilson since 1976.
 He subsequently embarked on a global tour spanning the U.S., Europe, and Japan.

-2011 – The Smile Sessions

-The Smile Sessions, a five-CD box set released in October 2011, marked the first official release dedicated to the Beach Boys' Smile.
+The Smile Sessions, following in October 2011, marked the first official release dedicated to the Beach Boys' Smile.
 It compiled session highlights, outtakes, and a reconstructed version of the album modeled after Wilson's 2004 version.
 Contributors included longtime Beach Boys fan community members such as Priore and Reum, who provided essays and consultation.
 The set received widespread critical acclaim, earned a ranking on Rolling Stones 2012 "500 Greatest Albums of All Time" list, and won Best Historical Album at the 55th Grammy Awards.

+In 2011, Smile topped Uncuts list of the greatest bootleg recordings of all time.
+By 2023, fanmade Smile assemblies had incorporated the use of audio deepfake techniques to present a completed album.